bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/standardpoolconverter.md

 - amount of tokens received (in units of the target token)

-## Function `targetAmountAndFee(contract IERC20Token _sourceToken, contract IERC20Token _targetToken, uint256 _amount) → uint256, uint256` {#StandardPoolConverter-targetAmountAndFee-contract-IERC20Token-contract-IERC20Token-uint256-}
+## Function `targetAmountAndFee(contract IReserveToken _sourceToken, contract IReserveToken _targetToken, uint256 _amount) → uint256, uint256` {#StandardPoolConverter-targetAmountAndFee-contract-IReserveToken-contract-IReserveToken-uint256-}

-returns the expected target amount of converting one reserve to another along with the fee
+returns the expected amount and expected fee for converting one reserve to another

 ## Parameters:

-- `_sourceToken`: contract address of the source reserve token
+- `_sourceToken`: address of the source reserve token contract

-- `_targetToken`: contract address of the target reserve token
+- `_targetToken`: address of the target reserve token contract

-- `_amount`:      amount of tokens received from the user
+- `_amount`:      amount of source reserve tokens converted

 ## Return Values:

+- expected amount in units of the target reserve token

-- expected target amount
+- expected fee in units of the target reserve token

+## Function `sourceAmountAndFee(contract IReserveToken _sourceToken, contract IReserveToken _targetToken, uint256 _amount) → uint256, uint256` {#StandardPoolConverter-sourceAmountAndFee-contract-IReserveToken-contract-IReserveToken-uint256-}

+returns the required amount and expected fee for converting one reserve to another

+## Parameters:

+- `_sourceToken`: address of the source reserve token contract

+- `_targetToken`: address of the target reserve token contract

+- `_amount`:      amount of target reserve tokens desired

+## Return Values:

+- required amount in units of the source reserve token

-- expected fee
+- expected fee in units of the target reserve token

-## Function `recentAverageRate(contract IERC20Token _token) → uint256, uint256` {#StandardPoolConverter-recentAverageRate-contract-IERC20Token-}
+## Function `recentAverageRate(contract IReserveToken _token) → uint256, uint256` {#StandardPoolConverter-recentAverageRate-contract-IReserveToken-}

 returns the recent average rate of 1 `_token` in the other reserve token units

 ## Parameters:

 - `_token`: token to get the rate for

 ## Return Values: